 Crunchyroll – Best anime library and most simulcast titles

-Crunchyroll is the indisputable giant of the anime streaming platforms, especially now that they’ve acquired Funimation and its library.
-Because of its extensive library of over 1,000 anime series and the variety of anime genres you can watch on their platform, Crunchyroll is the best anime subscription service.
+Crunchyroll is the indisputable giant of anime streaming platforms, especially now that they’ve acquired Funimation and its library.
+Because of its extensive library of over 1,000 anime series and the variety of anime genres you can watch on its platform, Crunchyroll is the best anime subscription service.

-Here’s everything you need to know about watching anime on Crunchyroll as well as the pros and cons to using their service!
+Here’s everything you need to know about watching anime on Crunchyroll as well as the pros and cons of using their service!

 Pros